sanbrasp/sillyclicker/README.md

 ﻿# SillyClicker

 _(Eventual goal):_
-A stupid little click-guessing game.
+This aims to be a stupid little click-guessing game.
 Click boxes, find the hidden object, get points.
 Guess wrong three times and something ridiculous happens.
 Eventually this should render as a static image on my GitHub/GitLab profile.

 ---